 History of St Peter’s Church

-St Peter’s, Barton-upon-Humber, is one of the most thoroughly studied churches in England and its history can be traced over more than 1,000 years in the building and in the excavated finds displayed inside.
+St Peter’s, Barton-upon-Humber, is one of the most thoroughly studied churches in England.
+Its history can be traced over more than 1,000 years in the building and in the excavated finds displayed inside.

 The Saxon Church